Last updated on June 11th, 2021

 The device consists of a predefined, continuous, and exponential gradient of antibiotic concentrations immobilized along a rectangular plastic test strip.
-After 48 hours incubation a drop-shaped inhibition zone intersects the graded test strip at the inhibitory concentration (IC) of the antibiotic.
+After 48 hours of incubation, a drop-shaped inhibition zone intersects the graded test strip at the inhibitory concentration (IC) of the antibiotic.

 HOW IT WORKS?